classicwuhao/qmaxuse/README.md

 * Check out the [result](http://htmlpreview.github.io/?https://github.com/classicwuhao/maxuse/blob/master/lib/html/DisjointSubclasses.html) for this [example](https://github.com/classicwuhao/maxuse/blob/master/maxuse_examples/benchmark/GroupA/DisjointSubclasses_weight_equal.use).

 ## 4. THEORIES & TECHNIAL DETAILS
+* **The full technical details including: theories, proofs and algorithms are described in this paper [(preprint)](https://classicwuhao.github.io/pdf/sosym.pdf) that is currently accepted and published by [SoSym](https://www.springer.com/journal/10270).**
 * If you are interested in theories and algorithms we used in MaxUSE, see our research paper (ECMFA@[STAF2017](http://www.informatik.uni-marburg.de/staf2017/)): **Finding Achievable Features and Constraint Conflicts for Inconsistent Metamodels.**
 * If you are interested in how MaxUSE inergrates with the Z3 SMT solver, see our tool paper ([iFM 2017](http://ifm2017.di.unito.it/)): **MaxUSE A Tool for Finding Achievable Constraints and Conflicts for Inconsistent UML Class Diagrams.**
 * If you are a geek and love coding, see Section 6.